One of the things I get all my clients to invest in before they do more extensive training on free weights is fitness wrist wraps.

-We always recommend wraps with thumb loops as they play a critical role in keeping the wraps in place.
+We always recommend wrist wraps with a thumb loop as they play a critical role in keeping the wraps in place.

-Should you use wrist wraps for bench presses?
+Should you use the best grips wrist wraps for bench presses?

 Yes, you should use wrist wraps for bench presses once you hit weight loads that cause significant strain.
-At lower loads for cardio or warm-up routines, this might not be necessary.
+However, this might not be necessary for cardio or warm-up routines at lower loads, even with good thumb loops.

-The one product that our clients had the best response to was the Bear Grips.
-Available in the right sizes for different lifting categories, you shouldn’t have a problem to get the perfect fit.
+The one product that our clients had the best response to was Contraband.
+Available in the right sizes for different lifting categories, you shouldn’t have a problem getting the perfect fit.